mcnole25/fun-with-numbers/README.md

 # Non-Lists

+### HTML File: rational-numbers.html

+A paginated view of all possible decimals, fractions & integers.
+Negative numbers also included.
+This is the set of rational numbers, ℚ.

+Note: Lag may occur within deeper pages.

+### HTML File: cube-animation.html

+A simple cube animation with trigonometry values.

 ### HTML File: console-tools.html

 I made a big tool composed of smaller tools!
 Now you can have fun with the Javascript console by generating lists of numbers.